Stephen Stiles

-Anthony Stephen Stiles (born 25 March 1935) is a former member of the Legislative Assembly of Alberta.
+Anthony Stephen Stiles (25 March 1935 – 10 April 2023) was a member of the Legislative Assembly of Alberta.
 He was born at Oldham, England.

+Stiles graduated from the first class of the University of Calgary Faculty of Law in 1979.

 Stiles first ran for the Progressive Conservatives in the February 1982 by-election in Olds-Didsbury that saw Gordon Kesler from the Western Canada Concept elected.
 He was defeated running a distant third behind Alberta Social Credit Party candidate Lloyd Quantz.

-Stiles won the 1982 general election months later, and served the riding of for one term in office from 1982 to 1986 as the first Conservative elected to the riding.
+Stiles won the 1982 general election months later, and served the riding for one term from 1982 to 1986 as the first Conservative elected to the riding.

+Stiles died on 10 April 2023, in Didsbury after a long period with Multiple system atrophy - Parkinsonism.